 Parents Need to Know

-What's the story?
+What's the Story?

-Dom Cobb (Leonardo DiCaprio) is a skilled "extractor," able to enter people's dreams to find information.
+In INCEPTION, Dom Cobb (Leonardo DiCaprio) is a skilled "extractor," able to enter people's dreams to find information.
 A businessman (Ken Watanabe) hires Cobb to plant an idea in the mind of a competitor, even though this may not be possible.
-Cobb assembles a team (which includes Joseph Gordon-Levitt and Ellen Page) and prepares for the complicated job, which will require creating three dreams-within-dreams.
+Cobb assembles a team (which includes Joseph Gordon-Levitt and Elliot Page) and prepares for the complicated job, which will require creating three dreams-within-dreams.
 Unfortunately, the subject (Cillian Murphy) has been trained for such invasions, and the job will be far more dangerous than planned -- and then there's the fact that Cobb's dead wife (Marion Cotillard) keeps unexpectedly turning up inside the dreams and wreaking havoc of her own.
 But if the team fails, they could end up trapped in a subconscious limbo forever.

 That said, although Inception is a terrific film, it lacks a strong emotional connection with most of the characters -- the movie's roller coaster ride feel means that there's little time to stop and get to know anyone.
 Likewise, unlike Nolan's The Dark Knight, it doesn't really represent any current fears or desires, save for a vague fear of technology.
 It's really just a very intelligent, slam-bang popcorn movie.
 And that's absolutely fine.